dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-eventhubs.md

 ```
 ## Subscribing to Application Properties (enriched messages) from an Event hub

-It possible to get application properties (enriched messages) from an Event Hub by declaratively adding the `requireAllProperties` metadata entry to subscription specification.
+It is possible to get application properties (enriched messages) from an Event Hub by declaratively adding the `requireAllProperties` metadata entry to the subscription specification.

 ```yaml
 apiVersion: dapr.io/v2alpha1